+CSCI 101. Computers in Society • 3 credits

 CSCI 310.
 Data Structures • 3 credits

 Introduces the fundamental concepts of data structures and the algorithms that proceed from them.
 Topics include recursion, fundamental data structures (including stacks, queues, linked lists, hash tables, trees, and graphs) searching and sorting, and the basics of algorithmic analysis.
 Prerequisite: CSCI 295, MATH 095 or high school equivalency or appropriate placement.

 CSCI 320.
 Computer Architecture • 3 credits

 Introduces the organization and architecture of computer systems, beginning with the standard von Neumann model and then moving forward to more recent architectural concepts.
 Topics include Boolean functions, logic design, combinational and sequential circuits, basic computer organization (CPU, memory, and input/output) microprogramming, pipeline architecture, multiprocessing.
-Prerequisite: CSCI 140, 281.
+Prerequisite: CSCI 140, with a minimum grade of C; CSCI 281.

 CSCI 330.
 Web Programming • 3 credits

 CSCI 360.
 Database Management Systems • 3 credits

 Introductory course stressing the role of databases and database management systems in contemporary organizations.
 Relational database design, implementation, and maintenance techniques are introduced through the use of Entity-Relationship diagrams, structured query language and normalization processes.
 Prerequisite: CSCI 195, with a minimum grade of C..